Lelei Fonoimoana: 1976 Montreal Olympic medal

-University years
+Brigham Young University

-"She then began her BYU career and would go on to claim 11 All-America honors as a Cougar."
-She competed for the BYU swimming and diving team, in the individual butterfly and individual-medley events, in 1977-1979 and 1981, as she interrupted her collegiate career to train for the 1980 Summer Olympics but did not compete because of the U.S.-led boycott of the Moscow Games.
+Fonoimoana entered Brigham Young in 1976, where she was a pre-med major and claimed 11 All-America honors in swimming.
+A strong women's team with a tradition of winning, the BYU Cougars have captured 18 Big 12 conference titles, and between 1980 and 2013 placed first or second in their conference each year.
+Fonoimoana held Brigham Young school records in swimming for both the 50, 100, and 200-meter butterfly, and in individual medley for both the 100 and 200-meter events.
+While competing for the Brigham young team, in individual butterfly and individual-medley events, in 1977-1979 and 1981, as she interrupted her collegiate career to train for the 1980 Summer Olympics but did no compete because of the U.S.-led boycott of the Moscow Games.
 As a Senior she was selected Outstanding Senior Female Athlete by the Cougar Club and was named to the AIAW All-Region Team.
 She continued to compete through 1981 but retired after that year.